 Our egg in the water expanded while the egg in sugar solution shrank.
 I used dark sugar which is why the solution looks brown/red but any sugar will work.

 Prick the egg from the water with a fine needle and watch a jet of water shoot out!

 How do you think you could rehydrate your shrunken egg?

-To rehydrate the egg, place into plain water.
-In this instance the concentration of the liquid inside the egg is higher than the water, so water moves from the water to the egg.
+To rehydrate the egg, place it into plain water.
+In this instance the concentration of water molecules is higher in the water than inside the egg so the net movement of water molecules is from the water into the egg!

 When we pricked the egg soaked in water, water shot out of the egg.
-This is because the egg had absorbed water, increasing the pressure inside it.
+This is because the egg had absorbed so much extra water the pressure inside increased.

-The egg shell dissolves in the vinegar as the acetic acid in the vinegar reacts with the calcium carbonate of the the shell, Carbon dioxide is given off during this reaction so you should see bubbles of gas escaping.
+The egg shell dissolves in the vinegar as the acetic acid in the vinegar reacts with the calcium carbonate of the the shell.
+Carbon dioxide is given off during this reaction which is the bubbles of gas you see.

-Can you weigh the eggs at each stage to monitor the loss/gain of water?
+Weigh the eggs at each stage to monitor the loss and gain of water.

-Try addding food colouring to the water and watch as the eggs absorb the coloured water.
+Add food colouring to the water and watch as the eggs absorb the coloured liquid.

 What do you think would happen if you left an egg in a glass of golden syrup?